 - Furthermore, watch Toad Rock.
 It resembles a large frog — ideal for photographs.

 - They have thalis, pakoras, and sweet items that are light and clean.
-Moreover, the cost of meal range: ₹250–₹400 per head.
+Moreover, the cost of a meal ranges from ₹250 to ₹400 per head.

 Travel Tips for Visiting Dilwara Temples.